Aurore0520/CW2-M01068404-CST1510/Docs/Readme.md

 ## Project description
  This lab transitions the CST1510 Multi-Domain Intelligence platform project from simple file-based storage(Week 7's users.txt) to a robust and professional SQLite database.
  The main focus is the creation of a secure and scalable data management layer capable of handling data across three distinct domains: Cyber Incidents, Datasets Metadata, and IT Tickets.
-All project data is centralized with intelligence_platform.db, which also supports secure user authentication.
+All project data is centralized with 'intelligence_platform.db', which also supports secure user authentication.

 ## Features
  Data Migration: Moves users from text file to database with password security preserved.